All you need to know about a cosigner

-Be careful with those that ask for your bank details such as account number and more, and also beware of those demanding an upfront payment with no way for you to ensure that they go through with the deal.
+Be careful with those that ask for your bank details such as account number and more, and also those demanding an upfront payment with no way for you to ensure that they go through with the deal.

 How long do you need a cosigner for?